nickbrandt/GitLab/doc/api/sentry_project_settings.md

 ## Sentry Error Tracking Project Settings

 The Sentry Project Settings API allows you to retrieve Sentry Error Tracking Settings for a Project.
+Only for project maintainers.

 ### Retrieve Sentry Error Tracking Settings